xz0127/tp/docs/DeveloperGuide.md

 1. User requests to list appointments.
 2. Nuudle shows the list of appointments.
-3. User requests to delete an appointments.
+3. User requests to delete an appointment.
 4. Nuudle deletes the appointment.

    Use case ends.